 Minimum academic requirements for international applicants are a 4-year bachelor's degree or a master's degree (2 years after your bachelor's degree).

 All candidates are required to take the GMAT (preferred) or GRE exam prior to the deadline for which they are applying.
 There is no minimum acceptable score.
 We are especially interested in your performance on the quantitative section as an indication of your quantitative proficiency.
 Please note that the Analytical Writing component is required for both the GMAT and GRE.
-For fall 2015 admission, we accept official scores from exams taken on or after October 1, 2009.
+For Fall 2016 admission, we accept official scores from exams taken on or after October 1, 2010.
 Be sure to have your exam results sent to Berkeley's Full-time MBA Program using institution code N2VPT47 for the GMAT or 0574 for the GRE.

 The UC Berkeley Graduate Division requires that all applicants who received their degrees from countries in which the official language is not English submit official evidence of English Language Proficiency.
 This requirement applies to applicants from Bangladesh, Burma, Nepal, India, Pakistan, Latin America, the Middle East, North Africa, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, and most European countries.
 This requirement also applies to US citizens who received their undergraduate degrees in these countries or regions.
 Only applicants who have completed a full year of US university-level coursework with a grade of B or better are exempt from this requirement.